[mobile_menu menu="Main Mobile Menu"]

 In a mechanical watch, the crown also winds the mainspring.
 In this case it is also called a winding stem.
 A screwed-in crown (or screwed-down crown) is used to make a watch more water-resistant.
 The crown actually screws into the case thereby increasing the water-tightness of the overall watch.

-OR Search by Specifications
+Or Search by Specifications

 Find a watch by specifications?
 Refine your selection using our Advance Search tool here